Ear problems: self-care

 - use to prevent swimmer’s ear or for protection from loud noise

-- pain relief may be required; ask your doctor or pharmacist for individualised advice (especially for children) and follow product directions
+- pain relief such as paracetamol or ibuprofen may be required; ask your doctor or pharmacist for individualised advice (especially for children) and follow product directions

 Availability of medicines